rld04/Chipotle-Black-Scholes-Model/README.md

 - Stock Price: Current CMG price from Yahoo Finance
 - Strike Price: The price you want
 - Time: 30 days until expiration
+- Volatility: Calculated using historical data of 1 year